NapthaAI/naptha-sdk/README.md

 }'
 ```

-## Delete a row from the Knowledge Base
+You can delete a row from the Knowledge Base using:

 ```bash
 naptha run kb:wikipedia_kb -p '{